Griffon26/taserver/docs/user_manual/getting_verified.md

 ### How to generate authentication codes

-Generating an authentication code is simple:
+Generating an authentication code is simple.
+Execute the following on the machine that is running the login server:

     getauthcode.py <accountname>